CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-07.md

 1. Review the summary and select **Setup lab**.

-    >**Note:** you can select the threat simulation agent you'd like to use and enter your details.
+    >**Note:** You can select the threat simulation agent you'd like to use and enter your details.
 You can also choose to install threat simulators at a later time.
 If you choose to install threat simulation agents during the lab setup, you'll enjoy the benefit of having them conveniently installed on the devices you add.

     ![Picture 1](../Media/lab-setup-summary.png)